Medicare Supplement Insurance Plan B

 Medigap Plan B is one of 10 standardized Medigap plans available in most states (Massachusetts, Wisconsin, and Minnesota have their own standardized plans).
 The various Medigap plan types cover different amounts of your Medicare out-of-pocket costs.

-Note that Medigap Plan B is different from Original Medicare Part B, although their similar names may be confusing.
+Note that Medigap Plan B is different from Original Medicare Part B, although their similar names may be confusingly similar.

 Medigap Plan B includes the following coverage: